Iraneus/betamedneed/_services/delivery.md

 layout: service
 ---

-You can have medications and supplies quickly **delivered** to you or pickup from preffered location, to ensure you have what you meed where you need it.
+You can have medications and supplies quickly **delivered** to you or pickup from preffered location, to ensure you have what you need where you need it.

 ![Medical Community](/images/illustrations/hand-drugs.jpg)